Tennessee Volunteers women's golf: Judi Pavón era

 Judi Pavón took over the helm of the Lady Vol golf team in 2000.
 She has led the team to 18 straight NCAA regional appearances and 11 appearances in the NCAA Championships.
 From (2004-2007) Pavón lead the Lady Vols to the final rounds of the NCAA Championships.
 One of the best seasons in program history was in 2005 when they won the 2005 NCAA West regional and finished 6th at the NCAA Championships.
 In the 2006 season they won the NCAA East regional and finshied tied for 13th at the NCAA Championships.
 The Lady Vols had another record setting season in 2015, when they finished 5th at the NCAA tournament tying a program record.
 They would return to the NCAA Championships in 2016 and in 2019.
 Pavon retired and was replaced by former Maryland head coach and lady-vol player from 2006-2010, Diana Cantú.

 Diana Cantú era

-Before coming to Tennessee, Cantú served as head coach of the Maryland Terrapins for seven seasons.
+Before returning to Tennessee, where Cantú played from 2006-2010, she served as head coach of the Maryland Terrapins for seven seasons.
 There, she earned Big 10 coach of the year honors after taking the Terrapins to their best ever finish at the Big 10 Championships (2nd) and their first ever NCAA Championship appearance in 2021.
 In her first season as head coach (2021-2022), the Lady Vols struggled to a 41-95-2 record and an 8th place SEC finish.
 Despite advancing to match play for the first time at SECs, the year ended with the Lady Vols failing to qualify for NCAA Regionals for the first time in program history.
+In Cantú's second season at the helm, she led the Lady Vols to an 11th place finish at the SEC Championship and back to the NCAA Regionals as a #7 seed.
+Cantú guided the Lady Vols back to the NCAA Championship's in 2025, her fourth season, marking the programs first Championship appearance since 2019.